 As such, we might see how the study supports some of the reasons for the child custody changes in Illinois law and the importance of shared parental responsibilities and parenting time.

 Do you have questions about parenting time or parental responsibilities?
 An experienced Chicago family law attorney can speak with you today.
-Contact Arami Law Office for more information.
+Contact Arami Law for more information.

 How did we do?